floh22/LeagueBroadcastHub/README.md

 Currently includes support for champion select and ingame overlays, with post game support as a possible future feature.

 League Broadcast uses Memory Reading to get information that the Riot API does not expose.
-Riot's policy in the past has been to allow passive memory reading, which is exactly what this program does, but this may change at any time.
-Use League Broadcast at your own risk.
-Anti Cheat does not ban for programs used during spectate, but it does however run while in a live game.
-Having League Broadcast open during a live (non-spectate) game may lead to account bans incase checks to stop it from running fail for some reason.
+This is not possible any more due to Vanguard Anti Cheat.

 ## Community and Contact
 Join our [Discord](http://discord.lolfar.site)